pydanny/presentations/confessions-joe-dev/README.md

 # [fit] watching the social network"

--- TODO: Find who said that
+-- TODO: Find who said this and attribute them

 ---